guardian/goo/README.md

 List all known ec2 instances.

-eg. `./goo ec2 list` returns:
+`./goo ec2 list` returns:

 <img src="doc/ec2-list.png" alt="Ec2 list" width="600px" height="300px" />

 ###Deploy

-These are subcommands to initiate riff-raff deployments for a given staging environment.
+Initiate riff-raff deployments for a given staging environment.

 ####`deploy list`

 Lists all the applications that this tool is configured to deploy.
 The list contains aliases that can be used in deploy command.

-eg. `./goo deploy list` returns:
+`./goo deploy list` returns:

     article
     facia